rohan-g0re/Leetcode/REVISION/arrays-string-2pointers-sliding_window/_revision.md

 ## PATTERNS to study :

-1. how do we generate all possible subarrays
+1. how do we generate all possible subarrays --> striver videos
+2. optimizing product and sums of subarrays from n^3 to n^2 using rolling sum/produc
+3. how to use prefix/suffix logic for O(n) traversal
+4.

 ## Interesting stuff